rossetti/KSLBook/docs/04-Chapter4.md

 }
 ```

 The arrival process shown in the `arrivalEvent()` function creates the arriving customer, increments the number in the system, and tells station 1 to receive the customer.
-This will set off a set of events which will occur within the `SingleQStation` instances that eventually result in the customer being received by the `ExitSystem` instance.
+This will set off a series of events which will occur within the `SingleQStation` instances that eventually result in the customer being received by the `ExitSystem` instance.
 The `ExitSystem` instance is used to collect statistics on the departing customer.
 The modeling involves hooking up the system components so that they work together to process the customers.
 This creation and use of objects in this manner is a hallmark of object-oriented programming.
 The following code can be used to simulate the system.

 ```kt
 fun main(){